Greeting to the Sun, Hrvatska - Things to Do in Greeting to the Sun

 Insider Tips

-Climb the bell tower of St. Anastasia Cathedral (20 HRK) for panoramic views over the installations and surrounding islands that most tourists miss
+Climb the bell tower of St. Anastasia Cathedral for panoramic views of the old town, islands, and coastline - it's often overlooked by tourists focused on ground-level attractions.

 Explore Activities in Greeting to the Sun